We Analyzed the Future Direction of Heliogen Inc. (HLGN), Here is What We Found

 HLGN’s Market Performance

-HLGN stocks went down by -6.95% for the week, with a monthly drop of -49.02% and a quarterly performance of -67.61%, while its annual performance rate touched -93.83%.
-The volatility ratio for the week stands at 14.96% while the volatility levels for the past 30 days are set at 15.97% for Heliogen Inc. The simple moving average for the period of the last 20 days is -31.35% for HLGN stocks with a simple moving average of -79.48% for the last 200 days.
+HLGN stocks went up by 45.79% for the week, with a monthly drop of -38.75% and a quarterly performance of -62.46%, while its annual performance rate touched -92.72%.
+The volatility ratio for the week stands at 20.40% while the volatility levels for the past 30 days are set at 17.41% for Heliogen Inc. The simple moving average for the period of the last 20 days is 0.75% for HLGN stocks with a simple moving average of -73.08% for the last 200 days.

 Analysts’ Opinion of HLGN